-An important objective for this RTP update is to obtain input on the transportation planning process from a wide variety of Inyo residents.
-For this reason, a public outreach program was conducted starting early in the RTP process.
 An eight-question community survey was developed and posted online and was available in both English and Spanish.
 A direct link to the survey was emailed to a wide variety of groups for further distribution including the Project Advisory Committee, Native American Tribes, County Health and Human Services, Superintendent of Schools, bicycle advocacy groups, recreation groups, disabled advocacy groups, private transportation providers, Chamber of Commerce, natural resource agencies, LTC commissioners and medical facilities.
 Additionally, notice of availability of the survey was advertised in local news outlets, on social media, and by partner agencies.
 A total of 238 responses were received.
 Appendix C presents detailed results of the responses to the survey along with the distribution list and advertising materials.
 Below is a summary of input:

 - A little over half of respondents live in the Bishop Area, followed by Big Pine, Lone Pine, and Independence.
-Under 10 percent of respondents live elsewhere in the County and only a few live outside the County. - Similarly, the majority of respondents work in the Bishop Area.
+Under 10 percent of respondents live elsewhere in the County and only a few live outside the County. - The majority of respondents work in the Bishop Area.
 Several of the respondents were retired. - Respondents use a personal car for the vast majority of trips, followed by walking, biking, and using the bus.
 Almost half of the respondents walk some or all the time, one-quarter bike some or all the time, and 6 percent take the bus some or all the time. - When asked to allocate \$100 to transportation improvements, on average, respondents spent the most on maintaining and reconstructing existing streets and roads, followed by improving and expanding pedestrian and bicycle facilities.
 Respondents were not concerned about building new or expanding existing roadways. - Out of a variety of transportation issues, respondents are the most concerned about unsafe intersections on state highways and not enough or insufficient crosswalks and sidewalks.
 Many specifically identified US 395 intersections within community centers as a safety concern. - Speeding is a top issue for the general public and County officials.
 High-speed traffic on US 395 passes through multiple small Inyo County communities and conflicts between speeding vehicles and pedestrians pose safety concerns. - When asked what would encourage them to walk and bike more, respondents highlighted separated bike paths and increased safety for children walking and biking to school.
 Many respondents spoke about improving and expanding bike paths and bike lanes and improving crosswalks.
 There are high levels of concern about the safety of crossing US 395, even when designated crosswalks already exist.